Dylan37652/OpenCV/README.md

 # OpenCV
- Try use OpenCV to preprocess picture
+ Try use OpenCV to preprocess picture.